 Translation memory software can make this process more efficient right from the start, as frequently used words and phrases are translated in context with the project.
 These translations can then be reused, improving efficiency as more phrases are added to the memory bank.

 After the initial forward translation, the translation vendor will undertake a number of editing and quality control procedures to ensure the original message comes through as clearly as possible in the target language.
 Depending on the project, these may include:

 - In-country review by a validator who is both an expert in the field and a native speaker of the target language.

 - Patient questionnaires and product testing in the target language.

 Some quality control procedures carry a hefty price tag.
 For example, consider back translation, in which a document is translated back from the target language into the source language to check for discrepancies.
 This adds a significant amount of extra work and expense.
 Some in the translation industry consider it a useful quality control measure, while others believe the benefits are not clear enough to justify the additional cost.
-Regardless, for many medical translation projects this is a necessary step, as it often required by IRBs for clinical trials and by various regulatory boards for items like marketing materials and packaging.
+Regardless, for many medical translation projects, this is a necessary step, as it is often required by IRBs for clinical trials and by various regulatory boards for items like marketing materials and packaging.

 At K International, our translation consultants will work with you to determine the most appropriate quality control steps for your specific project and to carry them out as efficiently as possible.